MohamedAboushnief/Smart_Room/README.md

 # Smart Room

 This is a simple implementation of a smart room using an Atmega32 microcontroller, Bluetooth, SPI, and UART  communication protocols.
-The idea is to emulate having a smart room that you can control from your smartphone This project is written in a layered architecture similar to the Autosar standard, and consists of drivers for LED, Button, SPI, UART, Motor, Digital I/O, Interrupts, EEPROM, some of them are not used but might be used in the future.
+The idea is to emulate having a smart room that you can control from your smartphone.
+This project is written in a layered architecture similar to the Autosar standard, and consists of drivers for LED, Button, SPI, UART, Motor, Digital I/O, Interrupts, EEPROM, some of them are not used but might be used in the future.
 You will find a proteus simulation file of the project in the repo

 ## Software Drivers Used
 - SPI protocol